310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 I’m super awkward with these kinds of things, I can’t bottle up my feelings for too long, so I end up needing to spill them out as soon as possible… It's one of my bad flaws.

-Anyways, apparently Alkaloid drove around on their day off and came up with some ideas.
+Anyways, apparently ALKALOID drove around on their day off and came up with some ideas.

 And we have some ideas to share ourselves, so we can start by talking about ‘em first.